fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 **Instructors:** [James Fraser](mailto:jfraser@fraserlab.com)

-## Course Description:

-By far, the most widely accepted means of communication is through publishing papers in scientific journals.
-The process of peer review plays an important role in refining the body of work prior to final publication.
-Yet, peer review is rarely taught to students in a formal setting, and is largely dependent on individual labs and mentors, leading to variable standards of peer review.
-Reflecting the evolution of technology, society and scientific culture, preprints have gained popularity in the life sciences in recent years, resulting in a shift in how progress in the life sciences is communicated, and raising questions of how we, as a scientific community, may work towards optimizing the peer review process in the life sciences.
-This class will use preprint servers (for example, BioRxiv) as a platform for formally teaching students how to peer review manuscripts in a critical and constructive way.

-We have modeled this class based on [a course at NYU](http://bhabhaekiertlab.org/teaching) organized by Gira Bhabha, Damian Ekiert, Liam Holt & Timothee Lionnet.

-## Background
 <figure class="text-center">
 <blockquote class="blockquote">
 "At its best, peer review is a slow and careful evaluation of new research by appropriate experts.
 It involves multiple rounds of revision that removes errors, strengthens analyses, and noticeably improves manuscripts.